Common Pleas Court Judges

 Default Motions and Hearings

-Default hearings are held in courtroom 22-B. Upon filing of a motion for default judgment, the court will schedule a default hearing.
-Once a defendant's answer date has run, the moving party must move for default within fourteen days.
-Once the default hearing is scheduled, the movant must bring to the hearing the following: affidavit of damages, a prepared journal entry, and a copy of the letter sent regular and certified mail seven (7) days prior to the hearing date notifying all parties of the hearing and that failure to appear will result in judgment against them.
+Default hearings are held in courtroom 21-D. Upon the filing of a motion for default judgment, the court will schedule a default hearing.
+Once a defendant’s answer date has run, the moving party must move for default within fourteen days.
+Once the default hearing is scheduled, the movant must bring to the hearing the following: affidavit of damages, a prepared journal entry, and a copy of the letter sent by regular and certified mail seven (7) days prior to the hearing date notifying all parties of the hearing and that failure to appear will result in judgment against them.

 Proof of Assignment Required